Own-Data-Privateer/hoardy-adb/README.md

 Resulting per-app files can be given to `adb restore` to restore selected apps.

-Also, if you do backups regularly, then splitting large Android Backup files like this and deduplicating per-app files between backups could save a lot of disk space.
+Also, if you do backups regularly, then splitting large Android Backup files like this and then deduplicating resulting per-app files between backups could save a lot of disk space.

 - positional arguments:
   - `INPUT_AB_FILE`